Updated November 2025

 The University at Buffalo School of Dental Medicine reserves the right to make changes in programs, policy and regulations as needed subsequent to the publication of this handbook.

 The University at Buffalo (UB) School of Dental Medicine sponsors several Advanced Education programs.
-These include university and hospital-based clinical and certificate programs as well as DDS, MS, and PhD programs.
-The university-based certificate, MS, and PhD programs follow the policies of the School of Dental Medicine and the Graduate School.
-The hospital-based programs follow the policies of the School and those developed by the Graduate Medical Education Office.
+These include University and Graduate Medical Education (GME) clinical and certificate programs as well as Master’s (MS) and Doctoral (PhD) programs.
+The university-based certificate, MS, and PhD programs follow the policies of the School of Dental Medicine (SDM) and The Graduate School.
+The GME programs follow the policies of the SDM and those developed by the Graduate Medical Education Office.
 Many of the policies in this handbook supplement other existing policies.

 The term “student” includes A- Any individual enrolled in the SUNY at Buffalo School of Dental Medicine Doctor of Dental Surgery (DDS) program; and B- Any individual enrolled in a SUNY at Buffalo School of Dental Medicine Advanced Education certificate program that is NOT supported by Graduate Medical Education (Endodontics, Oral and Maxillofacial Pathology, Orthodontics, Periodontics, Prosthodontics and Orofacial Pain); and C- Any individual enrolled in a SUNY at Buffalo School of Dental Medicine Master of Science (MS) program (Biomaterials, Oral Sciences, Orthodontics) or Doctor of Philosophy (PhD) program (Oral Biology).